Associations Between Consumption Of Meats And Animal Product Alternatives

 Meat Alternatives And Meat Consumption

-Considering the group of people who eat both meat and meat alternatives, those who eat more meat appear to eat fewer meat alternatives and vice versa, but the correlation is almost insignificant.
+Considering the group of people who eat both meat and meat alternatives, those who eat more meat report eating significantly fewer meat alternatives and vice versa.

 Dairy Alternatives And Dairy Consumption